Don’t forget to check your yard for mushrooms each year, especially during a wet Spring or Autumn.

 Photos source: the Australian National Botanic Gardens

-These photos were taken by one of our Preventive Vet colleagues on a walk with their dog the other day.
+These photos were taken by one of our Preventive Vet colleagues on a walk with their dog.
 These appear to be Amanita Muscaria mushrooms, which are also highly toxic to dogs.

 What to do if you suspect toxic mushrooms in your yard